 With ‘Surround 360’, the company is not only taking a significant step towards embracing Virtual Reality but a major step towards transforming its identity.
 The platform is slowly making the shift from a social networking platform to a robust ecosystem, capable of controlling lives.

 As the platform is venturing out into live streaming, videos are clearly of paramount importance to Facebook.
-In simple terms, the platform is making a strategic move towards entering into the big league, with Samsung and Google for some quality company.
+In simple terms, the platform is making a strategic move towards entering the big league, with Samsung and Google for some quality company.

 Facebook is currently banking on virtual reality and videos to achieve a competitive edge over its competitors.
 The following equipment will also strengthen the platform technologically.